What is a web development shop?

 A web development shop or web development agency is a company, the key services of which include building web applications or improving existing applications for external customers.
 A development shop can also offer additional services, such as marketing, sales, support, SEO, copywriting, branding, etc.

-Being more popular among the US customers, development shops differ from software product companies and non-software corporations in the following way:
+Being more popular among US customers, development shops differ from software product companies and non-software corporations in the following way:

 - A traditional company does not have web projects to deliver to the clients; it typically has only one or two key products.